Why Cheddar Inc.?

 Cheddar who has been using Facebook’s platform since its debut announced the launch of its new initiative Cheddar Live on Facebook’s Watch.
-Facebook’s Watch, exclusively known as a video-on-demand platform, enabled the publisher to broadcast its popular live or recorded videos (Src).
-Though it doesn’t make sense for news and text-rich publishers to lean on Facebook, it will work for Cheddar.
+Facebook’s Watch, only known as a video-on-demand platform, enabled the publisher to broadcast its popular live or recorded videos (Src).
+Though it makes little sense for news and text-rich publishers to lean on Facebook, it will work for Cheddar.
 Why?

 To put it simply, the publisher wanted to brand itself and build a loyal audience base.
-This, in turn, could be leverage while licensing its content to other OTT/cable networks.
+This could be leverage while licensing its content to other OTT/cable networks.

 Local TV Networks

 While some digital media companies were moving towards global markets, Cheddar took a different road and reached local news networks for expanding its audience reach.
 The step was shocking for other media companies.
 Why would a business news channel reach local networks?

 But according to Steinberg, local news networks work better and faster to build an audience network than other OTT platforms.
 For this, the publisher reached KXTV, News 12 Network, and 6 other news platforms, and began airing Cheddar’s live video segments on the networks.
 Again, cable networks/local news channels are having millions of viewers (as the local channels are typically bundled together with other channels) and that means, Cheddar can get new immediate viewers from the existing audience base.